Taylor Sheridan: Career

 His second feature as director, and third as screenwriter, Wind River, starring Jeremy Renner and Elizabeth Olsen, premiered at the Sundance Film Festival in January 2017.
 The film follows an FBI agent (Olsen) and a veteran game tracker (Renner) investigating a murder that occurred on a Native American reservation.
 The Weinstein Company had acquired the distribution rights during the 2016 Cannes Film Festival, but dropped the film prior to the Sundance premiere.
 However, the company later finalized its deal to distribute it.
 Wind River was widely released in the United States on August 18, 2017, following a brief limited release.
 Following Sicario and Hell or High Water, Wind River is the third installment of Sheridan's trilogy of "the modern-day American frontier".

 On September 15, 2016, Deadline reported that Sheridan had been set by Sony Pictures and Escape Artists to script the American remake of the Matthias Schoenaerts drama-thriller film Disorder, a 2015 French film directed by Alice Winocour.
 Escape Artists' Todd Black, Jason Blumenthal, Steve Tisch and Tony Shaw were scheduled to produce the remake and David Beaubaire to oversee it for the studio.
 James Mangold was going to direct.

-In 2017, Sheridan created the television series Yellowstone, starring Kevin Costner, which aired on Paramount Network for five seasons running beginning June 20, 2018.
+In 2017, Sheridan created the television series Yellowstone, starring Kevin Costner, which aired on Paramount Network for five seasons, beginning June 20, 2018.
 Spinoffs include 1883 and 1923 on Paramount+.

 Sheridan wrote the sequel to Sicario, titled Sicario: Day of the Soldado, which was directed by Stefano Sollima and released in 2018.
 More recently, his overall deal with ViacomCBS was renewed.

 In May 2019, it was announced Warner Bros.
 Pictures and New Line Cinema acquired distribution rights to the film Those Who Wish Me Dead with Sheridan as director.
 The film had a theatrical debut internationally in South Korea on May 5, 2021.
 In the United States, it was released on May 14, 2021.

 Owing partly to the success of the Yellowstone franchise, Sheridan expanded with the subsequent TV productions Tulsa King starring Sylvester Stallone, which has been renewed through season 4, and Landman starring Billy Bob Thornton.